inferixgpu/docs/inferix-whitepaper/implementation/noise-insertion/distortion-region.md

 <figure><img src="../../../.gitbook/assets/distorted_images.png" alt=""><figcaption><p>Rendered watermarked scenes (random vector length 12)</p></figcaption></figure>

 The figure above shows some distortion results of rendering watermarked scenes.
 From two original scenes, noise vectors of length $$12$$ with different distortion sizes are embedded, then different watermarked scenes are generated.
 When rendering the scenes containing noises whose distortion sizes are $$7$$ or $$8$$, the distortions are visible under the form of small rectangles dispersed in the rendered images.
 In contrast, when the sizes are $$4$$ or $$5$$, the distortions are imperceptible.

+_Remark:_ While the atomic watermarks are quite large, the distortions made by them on rendered images are constrained relatively small.
+The figure in the previous section shows atomic watermarks of size $$512 \times 512$$ which are used for watermarking scenes shown in the figure above, their imprints are about $$4 \times 4$$.
+The sizes of the rendered images are much larger: $$1080 \times 1080$$ and $$1920 \times 1080$$.